 After the storm:

-- When venturing outside after a severe storm, stay away from downed power lines and be alert to the possibility that tree limbs or debris may hide an electrical hazard.
-Assume that any dangling wires you encounter are electrical, and treat all downed or hanging power lines as if they are energized.
+- When venturing outside, stay away from downed power lines and be alert to the possibility that tree limbs or debris may hide an electrical hazard.
+Assume that any dangling wires you encounter are energized and dangerous.
 Warn others to stay away and contact the electric utility.

 - If you are driving and come upon a downed power line, stay in your vehicle, warn others to stay away and contact emergency personnel or electric utility.
 Also when driving, be careful at intersections where traffic lights may be out.
 Stop at all railroad crossings, and treat road intersections with traffic signals as a four-way stop before proceeding with caution.